-However, since the best cheap Chromebook deals offer its users more than adequate utility to perfectly justify any outlay, the past few years has seen Chromebooks spread among those in need of a device that can multitask between its full suite of office software tools and light entertainment.
+However, since the best cheap Chromebook deals offer its users more than adequate utility to perfectly justify any outlay, the past few years have seen Chromebooks spread among those in need of a device that can multitask between its full suite of office software tools and light entertainment.

-Chromebooks also serve up faultlessly as the perfect tech gift for your loved ones, as they don’t cost too much although they provide so much value.
+Chromebooks also serve faultlessly as the perfect tech gift for your loved ones, as they don’t cost too much although they provide so much value.

-The Best Chromebook for the money
+The Chromebook for the money

 - Dell Inspiron 11.6″ HD Chromebook

 - Samsung Chromebook 3